Erbium: Isotopes

+^{165}Er has been identified as useful for use in Auger therapy, as it decays via electron capture and emits no gamma radiation.
+It can also be used as a radioactive tracer to label antibodies and peptides, though it cannot be detected by any kind of imaging for the study of its biological distribution.
+The isotope can be produced via the bombardment of ^{165}Ho with beams of protons or deuterium, a reaction which is especially convenient because ^{165}Ho is a monoisotopic element and relatively inexpensive.

 Compounds

 Oxides

 Erbium(III) oxide (also known as erbia) is the only known oxide of erbium, first isolated by Carl Gustaf Mosander in 1843, and first obtained in pure form in 1905 by Georges Urbain and Charles James.
 It has a cubic structure resembling the bixbyite motif.
 The Er3+ centers are octahedral.
-The formation of erbium oxide is accomplished by burning erbium metal.
-Erbium oxide is insoluble in water and soluble in mineral acids.
+The formation of erbium oxide is accomplished by burning erbium metal, erbium oxalate or other oxyacid salts of erbium.
+Erbium oxide is insoluble in water and slightly soluble in heated mineral acids.
+The pink-colored compound is used as a phosphor activator and to produce infrared-absorbing glass.

 Halides

 Erbium(III) fluoride is a pinkish powder that can be produced by reacting erbium(III) nitrate and ammonium fluoride.
-It can be used to make infrared light-transmitting materials and up-converting luminescent materials.
-Erbium(III) chloride is a violet compounds that can be formed by first heating erbium(III) oxide and ammonium chloride to prouce the ammonium salt of the pentachloride ([NH4]2ErCl5) then heating it in a vacuum at 350-400 ºC.
-It forms crystals of the AlCl3 type, with monoclinic crystals and the point group C2/m.
+It can be used to make infrared light-transmitting materials and up-converting luminescent materials, and is an intermediate in the production of erbium metal prior to its reduction with calcium.
+Erbium(III) chloride is a violet compounds that can be formed by first heating erbium(III) oxide and ammonium chloride to produce the ammonium salt of the pentachloride ([NH4]2ErCl5) then heating it in a vacuum at 350-400 °C. It forms crystals of the AlCl3 type, with monoclinic crystals and the point group C2/m.
 Erbium(III) chloride hexahydrate also forms monoclinic crystals with the point group of P2/n (P2/c) - C42h.
 In this compound, erbium is octa-coordinated to form [Er(H2O)6Cl2]+ ions with the isolated Cl− completing the structure.

 Erbium(III) bromide is a violet solid.
 It is used, like other metal bromide compounds, in water treatment, chemical analysis and for certain crystal growth applications.
 Erbium(III) iodide is a slightly pink compound that is insoluble in water.
 It can be prepared by directly reacting erbium with iodine.